perigrin/sigma-6/README.md

 Sigma6 is a Continuous Integration application originally based upon [CIJoe][1].
 It should be self-hosting now but that hasn't really been pushed.
 Additionally the tests are woefully lacking, and you're reading all of the documentation there is.
-That said, it's only 138 lines of code, you should just read that.
+That said, it's under 200 lines of code, you should just read that.

 [1]: https://github.com/defunkt/cijoe